Seneca-ICTOER/OPS345v2/docs/Labs/lab8.md

 ## Lab 8 Sign-Off (Show Instructor)

-Take screenshots showing the following:
+Take screenshots showing the following and organize them nicely into a single document:

 - Your S3 bucket with your wordpress zip file in it
 - Your blog post (including the URL in the browser)

+Make sure you label your screenshots!

 Shutting down your database:
 - Naviage to **Aurora and RDS** > **Databases**.